IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 newtype Currency = Currency {
     curMaxCirculation :: Int,
-    -- ^ Maximum amount of currency that can be forged curRole :: CurRole,
+    -- ^ Maximum amount of currency that can be minted curRole           :: CurRole,
     -- ^ Which of the two currencies (c or c*) lives at this address curBootstrapTxOut :: TxOut
     -- ^ Transaction output for initialising the currency